ryantd42/NY-Legislative-Git/2023/A7372A-2023/bill.md

  domain procedure law, or by purchase, lease, exchange, grant,  condemna- tion, gift, devise, bequest, or by any other lawful means.
 No real prop- erty  shall  be  so acquired unless the title thereto is approved by the attorney general.
-THE ATTORNEY GENERAL SHALL APPROVE ANY TITLE WHERE  IT HAS DETERMINED THAT THE CURRENT OWNER CAN CONVEY MARKETABLE TITLE TO THE REAL  PROPERTY.
-THE  ATTORNEY  GENERAL  SHALL ACCEPT FROM ANY REPUTABLE COMMERCIAL INSURER, A TITLE POLICY NAMING THE PEOPLE OF THE STATE OF NEW YORK AS INSURED, WITH SUCH POLICY TO COVER ANY TITLE DEFECTS WHICH WOULD OTHERWISE RENDER THE TITLE UNMARKETABLE.
+THE ATTORNEY GENERAL MAY APPROVE ANY  TITLE  WHERE  IT HAS DETERMINED THAT THE CURRENT OWNER CAN CONVEY MARKETABLE TITLE TO THE REAL  PROPERTY.
+THE  ATTORNEY  GENERAL  MAY  ACCEPT  FROM ANY REPUTABLE COMMERCIAL INSURER, A TITLE POLICY NAMING THE PEOPLE OF THE STATE OF NEW YORK AS INSURED, WITH SUCH POLICY TO COVER ANY TITLE DEFECTS WHICH WOULD OTHERWISE RENDER THE TITLE UNMARKETABLE.
 Notwithstanding the  provisions